apang782/exp/README.md

 # exp
-Latex code for mathematical analysis essay on the exponential function
+LaTeX code for mathematical analysis essay on the exponential function